Frodo45127/wh2_modding_res/src/chapter_1_vandy_2.md

 There's an extra *suffix* to some uitr loc keys, which can refer to *subcultures*.
 In this above example, the treasury header text changes for Beastmen/Chaos/Vampire Counts, and it's read automatically.
 All you have to do is add a new row in the db file and the .loc file!

 ![test][img13]

+#### Addendum: Warhammer II Assembly Kit Localisation

+First things first, get [this file][loc_fix].
+Take it, and move it to: `steam/steamapps/common/Total War WARHAMMER II/assembly_kit/raw_data/db`, overwrite the existing file.

+That will *enable* localisation.
+There's a small and slightly annoying thing that must be done to get around it.
+When you edit a localisable field, you'll get a small little exclamation to the left of the text like this:

+![test][img1]

+If that exclamation is there, any changes won't be exported.
+To filter out all unchanged text, press the checkbox marked `Only Display Records Without Text State` in the top right.

+![test][img2]

+Now that we have only our edited cells, highlight all of them - ONLY the localisation spots - and press the `For Editing/Approval` button on the top right, which is right next to the checkbox we just used.

+![test][img3]

+After doing so, they should vanish from the filter for `Only Display Records Without Text State`, and will export properly!
+And that's all!

 #### Summary